PufferFinance/UniFi/l1-contracts/docs/scripts.md

 Examples:
 - chainIdBitMap = 2 (binary: 0010): The operator is committed to the chain with ID at position 1.
-- chainIdBitMap = 6 (binary: 0110): The operator is committed to chains with IDs at positions 1 and 2.
+- chainIdBitMap = 6 (binary: 0110): The operator is committed to chains with IDs at positions 1 and 2. where position 1 may correspond to mainnet (0x1) and position 2 may correspond to a based rollup with chainID (0xabcd).
 - chainIdBitMap = 14 (binary: 1110): The operator is committed to chains with IDs at positions 1, 2, and 3.

 When setting or updating an operator's commitment, you need to provide both the delegateKey and the chainIdBitMap.